in2code-de/powermail_cleaner/Documentation/Configuration/General.rst

     :alt: Powermail Cleaner Icon
     :class: float-left with-shadow

-Important: Include this settings after the settings of Powermail and ensure that you are not use the key "10" for templateRootPaths, partialRootPaths and layoutRootPaths.
-Otherwise the Cleaner will not work correct in the Frontend.
+Important: Include this settings after the settings of Powermail and ensure that you are not using the key "10" for templateRootPaths, partialRootPaths and layoutRootPaths.
+Otherwise the Cleaner will not work correctly in the Frontend.

 ..  index::